Question 43·Easy·Inferences

 Translate Lee’s conclusion into a management action

 Lee then concludes that "allowing such vegetation to remain in parks would help increase overall urban biodiversity."
-That means:
+That means managers who want to promote biodiversity should avoid removing this important undergrowth and instead leave more of it in place.

 Match the conclusion to the answer choice